baiango/SXAPH-256/README.md

 # ✨ SXAPH-256 - Shift XOR Add Prime Hash 256-Bit
 This is an experimental hash function drop-in replacement made from brute-forcing every combination of operators `~, |, &, <<, >>, ^, +, and -`.
 I found out, `| and &` reduces hash distribution and `~` doesn't improve.
 SXAPH-256 is designed and trained for prime-sized HashMap.
-So, it'll perform worse on non-prime-sized HashMap.
+So, it'll perform much worse on non-prime-sized HashMap.

 # 🌟 Features
 - Hash 1.66x faster than with one SIMD multiply (`mul_hash`); it uses (1 Left shift, 1 right shift, 2 XOR, 1 Add)